-- Collect data or samples from people (for example, interviews, focus groups, questionnaires, experimental data, blood/saliva samples)
+- Collect data or samples from people (for example interviews, focus groups, questionnaires, experimental data, blood and saliva sample)

 - Involve experiments which use human subjects

-- Make use of secondary data sources (for example, records, narratives or blogs)
+- Make use of secondary data sources (for example, records, narratives, blogs)

 - Conduct experiments with animals

 All staff and students who intend to undertake a research project involving work with human participants must apply for ethical approval from one of the School of Health and Life Sciences ethics committees and/or an external committee, eg NHS before the start of the research.

 It is a mandatory requirement of the School that any member of staff or postgraduate student attend IRAS training and have up-to-date Good Clinical Practice training prior to commencing their research.
 The School provides training in these areas.